cdp-ucsc/doc/cdp-docs/docs/onboarding/local_development_setup_instructions.md

 To avoid confusion between different OS systems Windows developers should use VSCode's integrated terminal.
 It is also recommended that MacOS developers complete the next steps in VSCode's integrated terminal as well so they can become familiar with VSCode's terminal.

-To see all available versions of Python to install enter the following in the terminal command line.
+To see all available versions of Python for installation enter the following in the terminal command line.
 ```shell
 $ pyenv install -l
 ```